trofi/trofi.github.io.gen/posts/277-from-mcedit-to-vim.md

 Last minor thing that kept confusing me was indistinguishable command prompt area.
 It was hard to tell if it's a command or the rest of edited document.
-Thus I added a few explicit visual delimiters with:
+Thus, I added a few explicit visual delimiters with:

 ```
 " always render tabs even if a single file is open